thunder-god-cid/homebridge-enphase-battery/README.md

 ### How it works in Homekit!

 well, it's not perfect, but you get

-1. an occupancy sensor: this shows the Storm Watch status.
+1. an occupancy sensor: this shows the Storm Watch status. a NO MOTION means no storm watch.
-2.
+2. A contact sensor.
+OPEN means it's charging.
+3. A light; this is your grid connection.
+LIT means you've got a grid connection.